Axia-Tech/AXIA-wiki/docs/learn/learn-auction.md

 For the duration of the slot the tokens bid in the auction will be locked up.
 This means that there are opportunity costs from the possibility of using those tokens for something else.
-For parachains that are beneficial to AXIASolar, this should align the interests between parachains and the AXIASolar Relay Chain.
+For parachains that are beneficial to AXIACoin, this should align the interests between parachains and the AXIACoin Relay Chain.

 ### How does this mechanism help ensure parachain diversity?